yetanotherchris/yetanotherchris.dev/content/blog/2020-11-05-public-private-key-in-netcore-by-example.md

 ### Verifying

-You can make sure the PDF I sent you is the same one that I created, using:
+You can make sure the text file I sent you is the same one that I created, using:

-1. The PDF I sent you (`plainText` in the example below).
+1. The text file I sent you (`plainText` in the example below).
 1. The public key I sent you - `public.pem` file.
 1. The base64'd verification string I sent you.